reecewayt/PlantPal/firebase/README.md

     (whitelist local HTTP traffic so the emulator can reach your functions).

-# Testing
-Testing the functionality of firebase was achieve mostly through manual tests by running the emulator and check appropriate responses.
-Where appropriate, integration and unit tests can be found in `firebase/functions/tests/` directory.

 ## Important
 This app uses several api keys.
 Be sure you have properly set them up in your personal `.env` file.